KyleBlankRollins/meowzer/meowzer/meowbase/README.md

 #### `createCollection(name: string, cats?: Cat[]): MeowbaseResult<Collection>`

-Create a new collection and persist it to localStorage.
+Create a new collection and persist it to storage.

 ```ts
 const result = db.createCollection("My Cats", []);